 We are making a home together, which is a challenge and a joy, before the end of the world.
 Where your body and mine can exist in their bustedness and be at ease.
 A holding of space, before we get back into it, because until it’s over and we’ve beaten them, that’s our world.

 But it’s one I’m glad to challenge with you, gorgeous.

 About the author

-Josie/Jocelyn Deane is a writer/student at the University of Melbourne.
-Their work has appeared in Cordite, Australian Poetry Journal and Overland, among others.
-In 2021 they were one of the recipients of the Queensland Poetry Festival Ekphrasis award.
+josie/jocelyn Suzanne is a freelance writer/would be translator.
+Their work has appeared in The Suburban Review, Rabbit journal, Australian Poetry Journal and Overland, among others.
+In 2021 they were one of the recipients of the Ultimo Prize for poetry and the Harri Jones memorial prize.
+They are a genderqueer transfemme.
 They live on unceded Wurundjeri land.